jdmonin/JSettlers2/README.txt

 on the command line.
 If the command includes -jar, switches and options go after the jar filename.

+To change a Game Option from its default, for example to activate the house rule "Robber can't return to the desert", use the "-o" switch with the game option's name and value, or equivalently -Djsettlers.gameopt. + the name and value:
+  -o RD=t
+  -Djsettlers.gameopt.RD=t

-To have all games' results stored in the database, use this option:
+To have all completed games' results stored in the database, use this option:
   -Djsettlers.db.save.games=Y

 To see a list of all jsettlers options (use them with -D), run: java -jar JSettlersServer.jar --help
 This will print all server options, and all Game Option default values.

-To change a Game Option from its default, for example to activate the house rule "Robber can't return to the desert", use the "-o" switch with the game option's name and value:
+Note the format of those default values: Some options need both a true/false flag and a numeric value.
+To change the default winning victory points to 12 for example:
+  -o VP=t12

+jsserver.properties:

+Instead of a long command line, any option can be added to jsserver.properties which is read at startup if it exists in the current directory.
+Any option given on the command line overrides the same option in the properties file.
+Comment lines start with # .

+This example command line
-   -o RD=t
+  java -jar JSettlersServer.jar -Djsettlers.startrobots=9 -o RD=t 8880 30 socuser socpass
+is the same as jsserver.properties with these contents: jsettlers.startrobots=9 jsettlers.gameopt.RD=t jsettlers.port=8880
+jsettlers.connections=30
+# db user and pass are optional
+jsettlers.db.user=socuser
+jsettlers.db.pass=socpass

+To determine if the server is reading the properties file, look for this text near the start of the console output:
+  Reading startup properties from jsserver.properties

 CLIENT CONNECT: